These slightly sweet, smokey Maple Chipotle Baked Beans are perfect for barbecues and picnics and potlucks all summer long and into fall.

 Maple Chipotle Baked Beans

-1 lb. dry great northern beans, soaked overnight
+- 1 lb. dry white northern beans, soaked overnight

 - 1 small onion, finely diced